Brussels Christmas Market: 2024 Dates, Walking Map & Insider Tips

 READ ALSO: Best Lesser-Known Christmas Markets in Europe

 If you found this post helpful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
-Pin this image!
+Pin these images!

-More travel inspiration – the Netherlands:
+Travel inspiration for the Netherlands:

 - AMSTERDAM: